ATHENS HILLS CSA

 THE COMBO CORNER

 The fruit share from Cherry Orchards this week includes: 3 kinds of apples – Gala, Melrose, and Yellow Delicious and the bag is topped off with Bartlett pears.
+The bread from The Village Bakery and Café is Turkish Wheat - much like Italian wheat, but with organic olive oil from Turkey.

 The cheese from Integration Acres is Chevre, a soft, fresh goat cheese that is easily spreadable on crackers or bread.